Accessibility (WCAG) design

 WCAG success criteria are grouped into three conformance levels.
 Most organizations target Level AA because it balances impact and feasibility while still ensuring inclusive design and standards compliance.

-Practical framing: Level AA is where accessibility becomes broadly usable, not merely “technically accessible.”
+Level AA is where accessibility becomes broadly usable, not merely “technically accessible.”

 How SHAPE delivers Accessibility (WCAG) design